-The RESONANCE Project (TRP) uses live music to set the stage for successful conflict resolution in settings ranging from mediations to international negotiations.
+The Resonance Project (TRP) uses music (live or recorded) to set the stage for successful conflict transformations in settings ranging from local mediations to international negotiations.

 The cutting edge of neuroscience is studying how brains align with each other, and what stimuli provoke a response of increased altruism.
-The research shows that live music can stimulate brainwave synchronization of two or more people, facilitating the creation of mutually beneficial solutions.
-TRP uses this potential to your advantage — not in a devious attempt at mind control, but in a way that opens the door of possibilities.
+The research shows that music, most especially if it is live, can stimulate brainwave synchronization of two or more people, facilitating the creation of mutually beneficial solutions.
+TRP uses this potential to help open the door to new possibilities.

-We provide small ensembles of exceptional musicians who perform carefully curated musical selections midway through negotiations or conferences, as the negotiators listen.
-The effect of this simple catalyst can change the course of a meeting, as each listener’s brain aligns its wave patterns with those of others in the space, enabling a heightened desire to compromise.
+We encourage small ensembles of sensitive musicians who can perform carefully curated musical selections midway through negotiations or conferences, as the negotiators listen. (see our growing Playlist ideas.)
+The effect of this simple catalyst can change the course of a meeting, as each listener’s brain aligns its wave patterns with those of others in the space, enabling compromise.

 TRP has a growing body of empirical evidence that this works.
 Just one example: